Mandati-Koushik-99K/Learning-GIT/ALL_LEVELS/LEVEL_TWO.md

   - Right side (pink/goal): Shows HEAD detached and pointing to C4
   - The bugFix branch remains at C4, but HEAD is independent

-- **Practical Application**:
-  - Useful for exploring old versions of code without affecting branches
-  - Good for testing/debugging historical states
-  - Can create a new branch from detached HEAD: `git branch new-branch-name`
-  - Use `git checkout main` to reattach HEAD to a branch

-- **Warning**:
-  - Commits made in detached HEAD state can be lost if you switch branches without saving them
-  - Always create a branch if you want to keep work done in detached HEAD state

 ---

 ### 2.2 Relative Refs (^)